miriamkw/LoopAlgorithmToPython/README.md

 This Swift module uses LoopAlgorithm to create C functions for generating predictions and prediction dates from JSON data.

-How?
-I create a foreign function interface (FFI) in Swift by using the unofficial @_cdecl Swift function.
+This is achieved by creating a foreign function interface (FFI) in Swift by using the unofficial @_cdecl Swift function.
 This interfaces the Swift code with C. Then we can create a dynamic library, import it into a Python (or other) repositories, and use for example ctypes to compile the C code.

 ## Installation

+### TODO: Remove this and add examples with pypi / local builds instead

 1. Clone the repository
 2. Build the dynamic library: